Skip to contents

 tols

-A vector of balance tolerance values for each covariate, or a list thereof.
+a vector of balance tolerance values for each covariate.
 The resulting weighted balance statistics will be at least as small as these values.
 If only one value is supplied, it will be applied to all covariates.
 Can also be the output of a call to process_tols().
 See Details.
+Default is 0 for all covariates.

 estimand

-The desired estimand, which determines the target population.
+a string containing the desired estimand, which determines the target population.
 For binary treatments, can be "ATE", "ATT", "ATC", or NULL.
 For multi-category treatments, can be "ATE", "ATT", or NULL.
 For continuous treatments, can be "ATE" or NULL.
-The default for both is "ATE".
-For optweightMV(), only "ATE" or NULL are supported. estimand is ignored when targets is non-NULL.
+The default for both is "ATE". estimand is ignored when targets is non-NULL.
 If both estimand and targets are NULL, no targeting will take place.
 See Details.

 targets

-A vector of target population mean values for each baseline covariate.
+an optional vector of target population mean values for each covariate.
 The resulting weights will yield sample means within tols/2 units of the target values for each covariate.
 If NULL or all NA, estimand will be used to determine targets.
 Otherwise, estimand is ignored.
-If any target values are NA, the corresponding variable will not be targeted and its weighted mean will be wherever the weights yield the smallest variance.
+If any target values are NA, the corresponding variable will not be targeted and its weighted mean will be wherever the weights yield the smallest variance; this is only allowed for binary and multi-category treatments.
 Can also be the output of a call to process_targets().
 See Details.

 s.weights

-A vector of sampling weights or the name of a variable in data that contains sampling weights.
+a vector of sampling weights.
+For optweight(), can also be the name of a variable in data that contains sampling weights.

 b.weights

-A vector of base weights or the name of a variable in data that contains base weights.
+a vector of base weights.
 If supplied, the desired norm of the distance between the estimated weights and the base weights is minimized.
+For optweight(), can also the name of a variable in data that contains base weights.

 focal